 This step-by-step approach helps you land on a height that fits both the space and the people using it.

-Step 1: Measure the Room, Not Just the Vanity Area
+Step 1: Measure the Entire Room

 Start by measuring the entire bathroom, including wall height, ceiling height, door swings, and clear walking paths.
 In small bathrooms, nearby elements like towel bars, toilets, and mirrors can affect how tall or low a cabinet should sit.

-Step 2: Identify the Primary User and Sink Type
+Step 2: Account for the Sink Type

 Step 3: Choose Base Cabinet Height First